 Politics can change quickly

-At Stewart Investors we are shielded from these by strict adherence to another tenet of our investment philosophy: “We will not succumb to irrational exuberance in good times, nor unjustified gloom in bad times.”
+We follow a strict adherence to another tenet: “We will not succumb to irrational exuberance in good times, nor unjustified gloom in bad times.”

 For more articles and papers from CFSGAM, please click here.